JamesHutchison/megamock/GUIDANCE.md

         self,
         client_pool: BaseApiClientPool,
         api_call_maker: BaseApiCallMaker,
+        args,
         _connect_timeout: int = 5,
         _read_timeout: int = 10,
         _retries: int = 3,
         _retry_strategy: BaseRetryStrategy = ExponentialRetryBackoffStrategy(),
     ) -> BaseApiResponse:
         api_client = client_pool.get_client(_connect_timeout, _read_timeout)
-        response = api_call_maker(api_client).make_api_call(_retries, _retry_strategy)
+        response = api_call_maker(api_client).make_api_call(args, retries=_retries, retry_strategy=_retry_strategy)
         # ... do something with response ...
 ```

-Trying to swap everything out with a replaceable part will start to snowball pretty quickly.
-This adds cognitive load to the developer.
-They need to tease out the actual purpose of the function,
-the actual classes that are being used in production, and decipher how the business domain maps
-to the classes presented.
-When a developer looks at the types passed in, they will find themselves
-landing on the base class when they "go to definition".
-They then need to navigate to the actual class,
-and hopefully not accidentally land on the test class.
-References to the actual class will be minimal,
-if they want to find the usages, they have to go back to the base class and find the usages there.
+Swapping everything with replaceable parts can lead to complexity, increasing cognitive load for
+developers.
+They must understand the function's purpose, identify production classes, and map
+the business domain to presented classes.
+Developers may struggle with code navigation, as they need
+to identify actual classes among base and test classes.
+This complexity can make simple situations
-This kind of navigation makes conceptually simple situations seem difficult to understand and navigate.
+harder to understand and navigate.

 It's better to have a simple interface that mirrors the business domain as much possible, and only
 introduce complexities where it is necessary.